 - Join and build your network: Please follow this link to register for an account.
-You must use IE 6.0 or greater to register and use the application.

 - Make a plan: If your company doesn’t have a business continuity plan, the resources on the site can help you create one.
 There are lots of great educational and training resources we recommend.
 BCIN will keep you informed about business continuity events, training, community exercises and other activities that can help you refine your business’s continuity plan and to enhance the readiness and capacity of your business.

 - Put your plan into action: Before a disaster event, use BCIN to connect your key employees and decision makers.
-When disaster strikes, BCIN helps your company stay connected, share critical reports about your facilities, track the status of companies you depend on, and monitor the condition of the community where you business operates.
+When disaster strikes, BCIN helps your company stay connected, share critical reports about your facilities, track the status of companies you depend on, and monitor the condition of the community where your business operates.

-- Track disaster event and recovery progress: BCIN provides tools such as its Situation Dashboard and Event Timeline that allow you to monitor the status of over 25 categories of information relevant to your business operations.
+- Track disaster event and recovery progress: BCIN provide tools such as its Situation Dashboard and Event Timeline that allow you to monitor the status of over 25 categories of information relevant to your business operations.
 This enables you to better understand what your county is doing to prepare for a disaster and how it is pursuing the recovery effort.